meleyal/generative-music-with-javascript/docs/introduction.md

 title: Introduction
 ---

-This book is a <mark>work in progress</mark> guide to composing generative music with JavaScript.
+This book is a <mark>work in progress</mark> guide to creating generative music with JavaScript.

 It's part learning exercise, part experiment.
 There already exist